liijunwei/practice/clang/c-declarations/exercises1.md

 it into English using that table above.
 Keep going left until you run out of symbols *OR* hit a *left* parenthesis `(`.

+Now repeat steps 2 and 3 until you've formed your declaration.

 ```c
 int *p[];